dltxio/idem-old/README.md

 ## Process

+A user makes a claim that is substantiated with with some supporting evidence, such as a government issued document, utilities bill or such.

-1. Submit your documentation to a trusted provider with an ETH public key
+1. Submit your claim with supporting documentation to a trusted provider with an ETH public key
 2. Add documents to the contract as a claim
 3. Authenticate with compatible services